atxwang/atxwang.github.io/_posts/ea_essay.md

 - militant vegans
 - literally only 2 other women (out of ~15 attendees)- *this became comical because i did not bring shower products, and the default backup provided was one of those memed-on 3 in 1 body wash/shampoo/conditioner things*

-i also met some very cool, dedicated, passionate people who reinvigorated my willingness to "do good". the intersection of this group with the aforementioned negative stereotypes was non-zero. i guess what i'm saying is i feel confident enough now to defend EA's i
+i also met some very cool, dedicated, passionate people who reinvigorated my willingness to "do good". the intersection of this group with the aforementioned negative stereotypes was non-zero. **i guess what i'm saying is i feel confident enough now to defend EA's instrumental value to my fellow EA haters.**

+What we get wrong about EA
+-

+What we get right about EA
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzI1OTg1MTMsOTYwOTgzNzY0XX0=
+eyJoaXN0b3J5IjpbMTkzMzEyMDIyMyw5NjA5ODM3NjRdfQ==
 -->